 - Tire related

-- 20-foot compressed air hose with ARB tire inflator - I've added a longer hose to the ARB inflator for convenience.
+- 20-foot compressed air hose with ARB tire inflator - I've added a longer hose to the ARB inflator and can inflate two tires at the same time for convenience.

 - Full size spare tire (255/85 R16 Cooper ST Maxx) on matching wheel (16" 4Runner 5-spoke) - Having a total replacement for a wheel/tire is good practice when in remote areas.
 Of course, along with tires, I also use the following on every trip:

 - Tire pressure gauge - get the cheapest you can IMO.
 It's just checking pressure and you mostly want to make sure all tires are the same and around a certain PSI.

 - Tire deflators - these things are cheap and work way better than the tools that unscrew the valve stem.
 You can even install them and then air down while driving.